games647/MonitorMe/ReadMe.md

 * Swap
 * Load average (*nix only)
 * CPU usage (system and user)

-### Planned

 * Network usage (only available in cloudfoundry/gosigar)
 * Disk usage (only available in cloudfoundry/gosigar)

+### Planned

+* Menu items about more detailed data

 ## Downloads